 Imports of oilseeds decreased from US$ 285 million in 2016 to US$ 135 million in 2017, a decrease of 52%.
 The main decrease was in imports of soya beans, down from US$ 113 million in 2016 to US$ 9 million in 2017, making up 69% of the total decrease in imports.
 This was due to increased soya bean production that saw the first one-million-ton mark, passed in the 2016/17 production season.

 Source: South Africa AFMA

 South Africa’s Animal Feed and Raw Materials

-Soya oilcake remained a major import component of animal feed raw materials, accounting for 55% of the tonnage (754 138 tons) in 2015.
-Argentina remains the primary source of Soybean meal for South Africa.
+Soy oilcake remained a major import component of animal feed raw materials, accounting for 53% of the tonnage (553 000 tons) and 45% of the value at US$ 188 million of imports during 2017.
+Argentina remains the primary source of soybean oilcake for South Africa.

-Sunflower oilcake makes up a relatively smaller share of total animal feed and raw material imports, accounting for 8% of volumes (188 536 tons) in 2015.
-Argentina is also the main source of sunflower oilcake for South Africa.
+Sunflower oilcake makes up a relatively smaller share of total animal feed and raw material imports, accounting for 3.6% of volumes (37 975 tons), and 1.7% of value (US$ 7 million) in 2017.
+Between 2016 and 2017, sunflower oilcake imports decreased by 60 % by volume and 50% by value.
+Argentina remains the main source of sunflower oil cake for South Africa.